PeterDaveHello/vt-cli/doc/vt_scan_file.md

 ### Options

 ```
+  -c, --check-before-scan   Check if the file is already known by VirusTotal before uploading it for scanning.
   -h, --help                help for file
   -o, --open                Return an URL to see the analysis report at the VirusTotal web GUI
   -t, --threads int         number of threads working in parallel (default 5)
 ```

 ### Options inherited from parent commands